ARTICLE

 Time:

-• Begins 12:15PM-ish (after the 10AM gathering) Location:
+• Begins after the 10AM gathering (around noon)

-• Helen Bernstein High School Schedule:
+• Helen Bernstein High School

 • Pickleball is second Sundays in the small gym

-• Soccer is fourth Sundays on the football field behind the school.
+• Soccer is fourth Sundays on the football field behind the school

 Donors who gave to Reality Church of Los Angeles in 2024 can now access their giving statements through Pushpay.
 All donors who have an email address on file should receive an email by January 31, 2025.
 If you do not receive an email, you can access giving statements online following the instructions below.